kyle1995lee/QF-522100-Financial-product-design-and-pricing/README.md

 hw1: Using the macro function along with creating buttons and message boxes, also to get familiar with the VBA editor in excel.
 hw2: Knowing the differece between functions and sub and created both to calculate black scholes for given data.
+hw3: Create userform interface and buttons to switch between worksheets, also calculate vanilla call, put and cashornothing call, put using black scholes formula.